joakim/bismark/extras.md

 Note: This is a draft.

 A Bismark editor should clearly communicate which extra features it supports beyond Basic Bismark.

-This could be as buttons in its toolbar or as a popover.
+This could be as buttons in its toolbar, or as a popover:

 > **[Basic Bismark](/readme.md)**
 > \+ [Beautification](#beautification): Ellipsis, En-dash, Em-dash, Smart quotes